-Develop open space concept plans in consultation with rural communities to upgrade parks and open spaces in the following rural villages: Burringbar, Stokers Siding, Mooball, Crabbes Creek and Chillingham.
+Prioritise parks and open space upgrades in the following rural villages: Burringbar, Stokers Siding, Mooball, Crabbes Creek and Chillingham.
+Develop open space master plans in consultation with rural communities.

 Develop a Rural Social Tennis Court Program to review the provision of Council managed social tennis courts in the following rural villages: Bilambil, Chillingham, Tumbulgum, Tyalgum and Cudgen.
 Consider the conversion of low use tennis courts to multi-purpose courts or other uses.